erikpukinskis/prototype-narrative-editor/README.md

 But the only thing you really need to know about that code is that it It loads a library called [Express](http://expressjs.com/) that knows how to talk to web browsers.
 It took the request you just sent from your web browser for this page, and passed it on to the "Read" controller.

+> ### Now this is a sidebar
+>
+> This is the part of the code that I need to change next, but I don't know
+> how to change it.
+I know I want to be able to be able to download a
+> browserified version of the "medium-editor" npm module.
+>
+> So I think that means I need a separate server that just takes requests for
+> browserified js files.
+On to a separate narrative...
+>
+> <browserified.md>
+>
+> And it also seems like there's some use for a service that just hosts our
+> files.
+And maybe it's a rethinkdb proxy?
+>
+> <data.md>

 Writing
 -------